Avelanda/MapYourGrid/docs/impact.md

 ### Our Approach to Risk Mitigation

 MapYourGrid implements a layered, context-aware framework to ensure that mapping serves the public good while respecting national sensitivities and community priorities.
-Read more about this in our [Code of Mappers](./code-of-mappers.md).
+Read more about this in our [Mapping good practices](./mapping-good-practices.md).

 #### Community Consent and Local Alignment